VolareSoftware/TreeShakingWithBootstrap/README.md

 # TreeShakingWithBootstrap
-Sample code for blog post with tree shaking using Bootstrap 4
+Sample code for tree shaking using Bootstrap 4 and webpack 3